Va. Gov. Youngkin’s assertive first week in office leaves Republicans jubilant, Democrats fuming

 But some of Youngkin’s actions go further than what he suggested last year, particularly his order banning mask mandates in schools.

-During the campaign, Youngkin made clear that he opposed mask or vaccine mandates, and at one point told an interviewer that he would favor a DeSantis-like ban on local mandates.
+During the campaign, Youngkin made clear that he opposed mask or coronavirus vaccine mandates, and, at one point, he told an interviewer that he would favor a DeSantis-like ban on local mandates.
 But then his staff clarified that Youngkin would not prohibit mandates, saying he would leave the decision up to local authorities.

 Shortly after being elected, Youngkin told Richmond’s WRIC TV station that when it comes to ending state mandates, “localities are going to have to make decisions the way the law works.”

-That’s not what his “Executive Order No. 2” did, though.
+That’s not what his executive order did, though.
 It told parents they could decide whether their children would mask up.
 That led parents in Chesapeake to challenge the order as violating a bipartisan state law passed last year that requires school systems to follow federal health guidelines to the maximum extent “practicable.”

 Even some fellow Republicans have questioned Youngkin’s action on masks.